hkramski/klipper-cmd/README.md

  CMD:
-  capitalize    Capitalize each word invertname    Change "Firstname Lastname" to "Lastname, Firstname" and vice versa lowercase     Transform content to lowercase print         Simply print the clipboard content (useful on command line only) underscores   Change all blanks to underscores and vice versa
+  capitalize    Capitalize each word invertnames   Change "Firstname Lastname" to "Lastname, Firstname" and vice versa lowercase     Transform content to lowercase print         Simply print the clipboard content (useful on command line only) underscores   Change all blanks to underscores and vice versa